Haydn Porteous

 Haydn Porteous (born 8 July 1994) is a South African professional golfer.

+Amateur career

 Porteous won many amateur tournaments in South Africa, including the South African Stroke Play in 2012 and 2013.
+He represented his country, together with Zander Lombard and Brandon Stone, at the 2012 Eisenhower Trophy in Antalya, Turkey.

-He was the top-ranked South African player when he turned professional in 2013.
+He was the top-ranked South African amateur player when he turned professional in 2013.

+Professional career

 Porteous has played on the Sunshine Tour and the Challenge Tour.
 He won the 2015 Barclays Kenya Open on the Challenge Tour.

-In January 2016, Porteous won his maiden European Tour title with a two-stroke victory at the Joburg Open.
+In January 2016, Porteous won his maiden European Tour title with a two-stroke victory on home soil at the Joburg Open.
 This was a co-sanctioned event with the Sunshine Tour.
 Following Brandon Stone's win the previous week, Porteous' win was the second consecutive European Tour win by a South African first-time winner.

+In January 2018, Porteous reached a career best 166th in the Official World Golf Ranking.